Chlamydia felis: Discovery

+Possibly the same organism was called Miyagawanella felis in the 7th edition of Bergey's Manual (1957), Rickettsiaformis felis in Zhdanov 1953, and Chlamydozoon felis in Ryzhkov 1950.
+When the combination name Chlamydia psittaci was first published in 1968, all these were considered synonyms and thus subsumed into C. psittaci.

+In 1969 the pathogen was again reported to be zoonotic.

+In 1999, Everett et al. split out Chlamydophila felis from C. psittaci.
+This is the first time for this pathogen to be an independent species since the nomenclatural starting-point of the Prokaryotic Code in 1980.

 Characterization

 C. felis is a Gram negative (also known as diderm), microaerophilic bacterium, whose cell wall seems to lack peptidoglycan.
 Its morphology is that of a coccobacillus.
 C. felis is also an obligate intracellular pathogen that infects eukaryotic cells, specifically cats, but has zoonotic potential.
 The bacterium like many in its phylum, has evolved to have two distinct life stages: the elementary body (EB) and the reticulate body (RB).
 The EB is the infectious phase of the pathogen and is characterized by reduced metabolic activity and the inability to replicate.
 The exact morphology of the EB varies among species within the Chlamydiota phylum.
 The RB is the replicative phase of the pathogen's life cycle and has a higher metabolic activity compared to the EB.
 When the extracellular phase (EB) infects the host eukaryotic cell via endocytosis the bacteria transforms into the replicative phase (RB) while remaining in a membrane-bound vesicle called an inclusion.
 Within the inclusion the RB cells will avoid the host cell's defenses, such as lysosomes, grow, and divide by binary fission.
 This method of infection and replication is common among the Chlamydia genus.
 It is currently unknown how the bacteria receive their nutrients from the host while residing in the inclusion.